 You can assign a meaningful ballot identifier (i.e. a Ballot ID) to make it easier to manage voter lists and identify voters.

-Because they replace contact information as the unique identifier for a voter, ballot IDs allow you to use duplicate pieces of contact information in your voter list.
+Since Ballot IDs replace the contact information as the unique identifier, you can use duplicate voter contact information in your voter list.
 If you use multiple notification methods, ballot identifiers are mandatory and enabled immediately.
 Ballot IDs are not equivalent to Voter Labels, as voter labels do not need to be unique.

 The following are examples of Ballot IDs: